fischhoff/spiders/README.md

 # spiders
-analysis for experiment on effects of biopesticide Met52 and wolf spiders on tick survival
+Analysis for experiment on effects of biopesticide Met52 and wolf spiders on tick survival.